angusjtait/gfh-summary/index.md

 ### Configuring Git

-`git config --global user.name "User Name"` will change the username associated with all commits on this machine.
+`git config --global user.name "User Name"` will change the user name associated with all commits on this machine.
-`git config --global user.email "user.name@email.com"` will change the email address associated with the username.
+`git config --global user.email "user.name@email.com"` will change the email address associated with the user name.

 `--global` can be omitted to change settings on the current repository only.